dnelson/temet/tenet/docs/first_steps.rst

 First Steps Walkthrough
 =======================

-Start by importing the library
+First, start a command-line ``ipython`` session, or a Jupyter notebook.
+Then import the library

 .. code-block:: python